 Assistant Comes To The Hilltop After Final Four Run At Wichita State

 K.T.
-Turner is in his second season (2014-15) as an assistant men's basketball coach at SMU after being named to the position by Head Coach Larry Brown on June 21, 2013.
+Turner is in his third season (2015-16) as an assistant men's basketball coach at SMU after being named to the position by Head Coach Larry Brown on June 21, 2013.
 Turner came to the Hilltop after a Final Four run at Wichita State (2013) as a member of coach Gregg Marshall's staff.

 In his first season (2013-14), he helped lead the Mustangs into the national spotlight.
 The Mustangs went 27-10, earning a No. 1 seed in the NIT and eventually reaching the title game at Madison Square Garden in New York.
 SMU was in the top 25 in four of the last five regular season polls, being ranked for the first time since 1984-85.
 The Mustangs tied a program record with four wins over ranked teams and set a single-season home attendance record that included nine sellouts in the renovated Moody Coliseum.
 The Mustangs tied for the third-best turnaround in the nation, finishing with 12 more wins after a 15-17 record in 2012-13.